 To understand the risk here are some stats reported for North America but are generally applicable to any location.
 The average number of power outages sufficient to cause IT system malfunction per year at a typical site is 15.

 • 90% of the outages are less than five minutes in duration.

 • 99% of the outages are less than one hour in duration.

 • Total cumulative outage duration is approximately 100 minutes per year.

 Based on the theoretical availability and the power protection strategy to achieve five nines or higher, Power over Ethernet sources must be backed up by a UPS. system with a minimum of one hour battery life.
 This will protect the vast majority of systems.

 For IP telephony, scalability is important; for wireless and security systems, the location is crucial.
 Understanding one example of the installation costs will highlight the benefits to be gained from PoE in each scenario.

 If you are installing a Wireless Access point, you tend to put it in ceiling or high up on a wall out of reach of the general public.
 This area is usually void of AC outlets, therefore to power the units traditionally an AC contractor is needed to install an outlet.
-In a private area, average costs are in the region of $200 dependent on country.
+In a private area, average costs are in the region of $1200 dependent on country and vendor.